-In addition to the traditional classroom-based courses, many instructors teach courses using asynchronous formats such as distance learning.
-As of Fall 2015, NCCC has officially adopted Moodlerooms as the course learning management system for online courses.
-The only exception to this is for submission of grades, which still occurs via the Faculty Portal.
-Please refer to the NCCC Faculty Guidebook for Moodlerooms for more information on course setup and features.
+In addition to the traditional classroom-based courses, many instructors teach courses using asynchronous and asynchronous formats such as distance learning or live online.
+As of Fall 2019, NCCC has officially adopted D2L Brightspace as the course learning management system for online courses.
+The only exception is that grades must still be submitted through the Faculty Portal.
+Contact Sarah Maroun at 891.2915, ext.1203 or smaroun@nccc.edu for more detailed questions about distance learning.